matratau000/Ollama-test-validate-prompts-across-multiple-models/README.md

 # Ollama-test-validate-prompts-across-multiple-models

-Send out one prompt and have the responses be delivered to multiple models and quickly validate using another model of choice to analyze your results.
+Send a single prompt to multiple AI models, validate their responses using a specified model, and analyze the results efficiently.

 ## Table of Contents